kamir/MorphMiner/README.md

 MorphMiner
 ==========

-MorphMiner is in its core a Morphline development tool.
-But it can also be seen as a data collection tool for scientists.It allows data ingestion into Hadoop clusters.
+MorphMiner is in its core a morphline development tool.
+But it can also be seen as a data collection tool for scientists.
+It supports the prozess of building data ingestion pipelines for Hadoop clusters.

-The Github-Wiki shows how to do a testdrive.
+The Github-Wiki (https://github.com/kamir/MorphMiner/wiki) shows how to do a testdrive ...